Business, Products, Products

 - Boost visibility by advertising your reopening!
 You can use posters, roller banners, stickers… check out our selection here!

 The first step to reopening is to make your employees feel safe at work.
 Their health and safety comes first.
 Moreover, they are your team, essential to the well being of your business.
 They need to know you take things seriously and have a plan to keep everyone safe from the coronavirus.

 One of the most important things at the moment is hand-washing.
 You will touch a number of things all along the day and so will other people.
 Regular disinfection of both your office and your hands will lower infection risks.
 Furthermore, sanitisers contain a high concentration of alcohol, for up to 99,99% of germs and bacteria killed.

-If you have direct contact with customers, at the cash register for example, you might want to consider sneeze guards.
-A transparent screen between individuals is a good way to prevent the spread of bacterias through the air, especially if one sneezes.
+If you have direct contact with customers, at the cash register, for example, you might want to consider sneeze guards.
+A transparent screen between individuals is a good way to prevent the spread of bacteria through the air, especially if one sneezes.
 Hence the word sneeze guard right?

 Securing your premises

 Securing your premises is as important as securing your employees.
 They may be wearing a mask and washing hands regularly but if distancing is not respected they are still at risk.

 You can implement some new rules for visitors and employees such as :

 Are there many narrow areas where people may be bumping into each other?
 Or maybe high traffic zones?
 Try to manage the flow of people.
 Here are a couple ideas to get you started.